Kyle Richards Reacts To Brutal Jabs From ‘RHOBH’ Husbands Ken Todd & PK Kemsley

 — People (@people) April 10, 2019

 The infamous fight with her former friends occurred when Kyle Richards showed up at Vanderpump and Todd’s Villa Rosa mansion to try to clear the air about a Radar Online article that leaked the story that Dorit Kemsley’s Vanderpump Dogs puppy ended up at a kill shelter.
 During the heated exchange, Ken Todd pointed his finger in Kyle’s face and told her she was not his or Lisa’s friend, before kicking her out of the couple’s mansion with a swift, “Goodbye Kyle!”
-Richards’s husband Mauricio Umansky later called Todd’s behavior “totally uncalled for.”
+Richards’s husband, Mauricio Umansky, later called Todd’s behavior “totally uncalled for.”

 With all of this drama, could a Real Husbands of Beverly Hills spinoff be that far off?